ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Experimental Results

 \paragraph{Text Guided Image Editing}

 Various diffusion-based image editing methods are based on cross-attention manipulation.
-Our method can refine cross-attention maps thus improving image editing.
+Because ELBO-T2IAlign calibrates these maps, it can also improve local text-guided editing control.
 Specifically, we use PTP~\cite{hertz_prompt--prompt_2022} as baseline, which injects source text cross-attention to target text cross-attention to achieve editing.
 Given source text $c$, we extract entities and their visual attributes to obtain $\{c_i\}_{i=1}^N$.
 Then, we generate heatmaps of source text following Algorithm~\ref{alg:core}.
 Next, we scale these heatmaps based on source text cross-attention and use the scaled heatmaps to replace target text cross-attention.
 The visualization results are shown in \figurename~\ref{fig:edit_compare}.
 Our method can achieve editing more accurately with the scaled heatmaps.
 We give more results in the supplementary.